Sour Cherry Crostata this ones a keep!

-I am blessed to have two neighbors with cherry trees who love to share.
+I am blessed to have two neighbours with cherry trees who love to share.
 We went cherry picking with Paul’s daughter Ciara and her two children Faith and Gabe.
 It was a first for all of us.
 I’ve never baked with sour cherries before but with all those cherries ,I needed a good recipe quick.
 The first thing that came to mind was a crostata.
 I’ve made a crostata before and knew my husband would love it.
 He’s a crust kinda guy.

 You can use this crust to make a crostata or make two 9 inch pie crusts.
 It takes a little more time to make the crust, only because it’s refrigerated twice, once for an hour and then again for half an hour.
 But it’s totally worth your time to make!
 You can make this crust in a food processor or by hand, I’ve done both.
 This time I made it by hand and I did something a little different when I made the crust.
 I put the butter , flour and water in the freezer until they were very cold.
 I then grated the butter and put it back in the refrigerator till I was ready to use it.
-I made this crust when I made an Apple Calvados Tart a few years ago, if you want a visual on how to roll the crust click here to go to the recipe.

 The cherry pie filing was so easy to make.
 After the cherries are pitted, the filling comes together in about 10 to 15 minutes, then you have a cool down time in the fridge.
 If you’re pressed for time, you could make the filling one day and the crust the next.
-Sour Cherry Crostata, what a combination of flavors and textures.
+Sour Cherry Crostata, what a combination of flavours and textures.
 This Delicious Sour Cherry Crostata was gone an hour after it was cool enough to cut.
 You need this kids.
 Enjoy!!

 To print the recipe, click here.